oronymzy/tips/docs/usgytdl.md

     - `ext` specifies the video filename extension.
 - The `--all-subs` [subtitle option](https://github.com/rg3/youtube-dl/blob/master/README.md#subtitle-options) downloads all available video subtitles.
 - The `--ignore-errors` [option](https://github.com/ytdl-org/youtube-dl/blob/master/README.md#options) specifies that downloading should continue even if download errors are encountered.
+- The `--min-sleep-interval 10 --max-sleep-interval 60` [workaround option](https://github.com/ytdl-org/youtube-dl/blob/master/README.md#workarounds) sleeps a random number of seconds, limited to between 10 and 60 seconds, before each individual download in a playlist.
+Be aware that this sleep also applies to non-video downloads, such as subtitles and thumbnail images.
 - The `--write-all-thumbnails` [thumbnail image](https://github.com/rg3/youtube-dl/blob/master/README.md#thumbnail-images) option writes all thumbnail image formats to disk.
 - The `--write-description` [filesystem option](https://github.com/rg3/youtube-dl/blob/master/README.md#filesystem-options) writes the video description to a file with a `.description` extension.
 - The `--write-info-json` [filesystem option](https://github.com/rg3/youtube-dl/blob/master/README.md#filesystem-options) writes video metadata to a file with a `.info.json` extension.